The problem

 The approach

-Stack: Next.js App Router for the operator and vendor surfaces, Postgres for the canonical state, magic-link auth via signed tokens emailed through Resend, an SVG map component reading from the booth table, and Vercel for deploys.
+Stack: Next.js App Router for the operator and vendor surfaces, Neon Postgres + Drizzle for canonical state, magic-link auth via signed tokens, the Shopify Admin API for ticket inventory, Vercel Cron for the time-driven automations, and Resend for delivery.

 The outcome

-The first show after launch was the coordinator's first under 40-hour week in years.
-Vendors handled 100% of their own packet uploads, contact updates, and (with permission gates) booth-swap requests.
-The week-of-show changelog that used to live in the coordinator's head now lives in the audit trail.
+The first show after launch was the coordinator's first under-40-hour week in years.
+Vendors handle 100% of their own onboarding; raffles draw and close themselves on schedule, with Shopify ticket sales stopping the moment a raffle ends instead of an hour later; and the week-of-show changelog that used to live in the coordinator's head now lives in an audit trail.

-The coordinator's actual quote — paraphrased — was "I forgot what it felt like to not be the system."
+The coordinator's paraphrased quote was "I forgot what it felt like to not be the system."